MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/system-requirements.md

 # System requirements for virtual machine manager (VMM)

-This article describes the scalability information, hardware, software, and SQL Server requirements for this version of Virtual Machine Manager (VMM).
+This article describes the hardware, software, and SQL Server requirements for this version of Virtual Machine Manager (VMM).
+It also includes the scalability information.

 ::: moniker range="sc-vmm-1801"